 (b) A description of procedures for an agency review pursuant to rule 5101:2-48-24 of the Administrative Code.

 (V) No later than ten days after the homestudy is completed, the agency shall document the results of the homestudy on the JFS 01609 "Family Permanency Planning Data Summary."

-(W) The agency shall enter the appropriate data into the statewide automated child welfare information system (SACWIS) to complete the provider record and approve the adoption homestudy.
+(W) The agency shall enter the appropriate data into the Ohio SACWIS to complete the provider record and approve the adoption homestudy.

 (X) No agency shall release a homestudy to any other agency or probate court if it is determined that the application, homestudy or any document provided during the homestudy process contains a false statement knowingly made by the applicant.

 (Y) The homestudy shall be updated every two years from the date of approval of the initial homestudy in accordance with rule 5101:2-48-12.1 of the Administrative Code.
 The homestudy shall be amended, if applicable, in accordance with rule 5101:2-48-12.2 of the Administrative Code.